Congenital heart disease

 - Tell all doctors and dentists you have congenital heart disease.
 You may want to carry a card with this information.

-- Seek medical advice if you have symptoms of an infection, such as sore throat, general body aches, high temperature.
+- Seek medical advice if you have symptoms of an infection, such as sore throat, general body aches, or high temperature.

 - Take good care of your teeth and gums to prevent infections.
 See your dentist for regular visits.